Regimental tartan: Early regiments

 Soldiers from a Highland regiment c.
-1744 wearing tartan belted plaids (great kilts).
+1740 wearing tartan belted plaids (great kilts).

 Gen. William Gordon, commander of the Queen's Own Royal Regiment of Highlanders (1760–63), in an unusual tartan with a striped appearance, which may or may not have been used by the regiment.
-(Portrait by Pompeo Batoni, 1765.)
+(Portrait of William Gordon by Pompeo Batoni, 1766.)

 The six original and four additional Independent Highland Companies were amalgamated in 1739 to become the Earl of Crawford's Highland Regiment, 43rd (later 42nd) Regiment of Foot, informally called the Black Watch (a name which became official in 1881, but may have dated to the independent company period).
 It was the first proper governmental Highland regiment, part of the British Army, and they wore the belted plaid ("great kilt") for dress, and (since at least as early as 1759) (Note: Possibly before 1740, according to Groves (1893), but it is not 100% certain that Groves did not begin chronologically, then diverge into general-information provision about uniforms, then resume the chronology at 1740.) the tailored small kilt for undress uniform.

 For the former garment, (Note: Some writers have gotten this backwards; e.g., Smith (2020), who does not cite his own sources.) they used a distinctive tartan, which was designed for the unit.
 (Note: There are numerous hypotheses about the exact origins of the design, but none of them have a clear factual basis and are simply competing legends.
 They are summarized in Scarlett (1990).
 An alternative proposal, favoured by Telfer Dunbar (1979), is that the Black Watch tartan is actually identical to the Independent Highland Company tartan, and that the regiment did not after all receive a newly designed tartan.
 This seems at odds, however, with the tartan being referred to as the "42nd tartan".)
 It was originally called the "42nd tartan", so it probably was not adopted until the unit was renumbered the 42nd in 1749, and possibly not created until as late as 1757.
 It seems likely that the tartan was based on those used by the independent units earlier, but with double black "tram line" over-checks added.
 A simple line-art illustration of 1742 shows the 42nd's belted plaid worn, quite unusually, with the tartan set diagonally ("on the bias") to form diamonds instead of squares; while this could have been artistic license, there is another drawing from 1742 that shows the same, but a third illustration from c.
 1743 shows it worn with stripes horizontal and vertical.